What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 B vitamins

-Affect the hormonal background and all metabolic processes in the human body
+Affect hormonal levels and all metabolic processes in the human body

 Vitamin E